ReportsFP&A Software RFP Guide

 How to Write an FP&A Software RFP That Actually Works

-A practical guide for CFO and FP&A teams
+A practical guide for CFO and FP&A teams on writing RFPs that surface real differences, not marketing claims.

 Executive Summary